 Oatmeal baths are one type of natural treatment that can soothe the itchiness and discomfort of eczema rashes.
 Be sure to use lukewarm water and follow up with a moisturizer immediately after.

-While eczema can sometimes develop during adulthood, the onset is more common in children.
+Eczema onset is more common in children, but adult-onset eczema typically has more severe symptoms.
 There’s also a good chance that childhood eczema improves with age.

-For more information about treatments that can ease your eczema symptoms, talk to your doctor.
+For more information about treatments that can ease your eczema symptoms, talk with your doctor.